Whether you're sleeping in your car by necessity or by choice, it does not have to be uncomfortable.

 Rear seats fold flat in the Toyota Matrix

-To get to the good spots you may have to go off the beaten track and here the AWD Subaru won't let you down.
+You may have to go off the beaten track to get to the good spots, and here the AWD Subaru won't let you down.

 Seating adjustments on the Subaru

-Finally, the nifty roof rack allows you to safely secure supplies and that won't fit in the car.
+Finally, the nifty roof rack lets you secure supplies that won't fit in the car safely.

 Roof rack operation on the Subaru

-The Honda Fit, also sold as the Honda Jazz, is a small 4 door hatchback.
-Sold by Honda since 2001, the Fit is now on its 4th generation.
+The Honda Fit, also sold as the Honda Jazz, is a small 4-door hatchback.

 Known for its monospace design and configurable interior - the Fit interior space rivals that of larger cars while delivering better gas mileage and a lower price point.

-The second generation Fit (2008-2015) was critically acclaimed winning numerous awards including:
+The second-generation Fit (2008-2015) was critically acclaimed and numerous awards, including:

 Honda Fit Magic Seat Operation

-Marketed as the Magic Seat in North America, it came with 4 seating modes:
+Marketed as the Magic Seat in North America, it came with five seating modes:

 Only automatic transmissions were made available, but the 4-cylinder Camry can get upwards of 40 mpg on the highway due to its excellent drag coefficient.

-It's difficult to find a sedan to sleep in but the Camry's rear folding seat makes it possible if you are 5'8 or under.
+It's challenging to find a sedan to sleep in, but the Camry's rear folding seat makes it possible if you are 5'8 or under.

 Toyota Camry Rear Seat Operation

-The Ford Flex's styling harkens back to a previous era and the large interior capacity along with the fold down seats make it an ideal vehicle to sleep in.
+The Ford Flex's styling harkens back to a previous era, and the considerable interior capacity and the fold-down seats make it an ideal vehicle to sleep in.

 2019 Ford Flex seating operation